 Check out our packing lists further down the page!

 Organise your currency.
 It can be tempting to leave this one until the last minute.
 It is, however, important to realise that if you are travelling to more exotic locations then your local currency exchange may not stock the currency that you require.
 If your local currency exchange needs to order your required currency, it is important to leave sufficient time for it to arrive.
 A little planning goes a long way to help your trip run smoothly.

 Print out your travel itinerary.
 With the advent of e-tickets, there is a tendency to rely too heavily on technology when planning your trip.
 While on a majority of occasions, things will proceed as planned, it is important to print out your travel itinerary, tickets and reservations as a precaution.
 You never know when someone may request to see a hard copy.

 Do not forget to pack your medications.
 If you do not normally leave home without certain medications, your holiday should be no different.
 Forgetting this one could be extremely detrimental to the enjoyment of your holiday.

 Travel in comfortable clothes.
 Travelling in comfortable clothes should be a prerequisite for any holidaymaker.
-It is important to wear baggy and comfortable clothes, especially if you are taking a long haul flight.
-The cabins on aircrafts tend to get cold during the night, so take plenty of layers too.
+It is important to wear baggy and comfortable clothes, especially if you are taking a long-haul flight.
+The cabins on aircraft tend to get cold during the night, so take plenty of layers too.